Neuropathy Specialist

 Interventional Pain Management Services

-Pain Management located in St. Louis, MO
+Pain Management located in St. Louis, MO & Granite City, IL

 If you’re among the 20 million Americans that suffer from the dysfunction of neuropathy, there are treatments available to help you cope.
-At Interventional Pain Management Services, with two offices in St. Louis and one in Granite City, Missouri, the experienced team of pain management specialists offers custom treatment plans that can increase your functionality and prevent a worsening of your condition.
+At Interventional Pain Management Services, with one office in St. Louis and one in Granite City, Missouri, the experienced team of pain management specialists offers custom treatment plans that can increase your functionality and prevent a worsening of your condition.
 Learn more about solutions for managing neuropathy symptoms by calling the office nearest you or booking a consultation online today.

 Neuropathy Q & A